MicrosoftDocs/ATADocs/ATPDocs/deploy/download-sensor.md

     - The configuration setting file with the required information to connect to the Defender for Identity cloud service

-    Make sure that no pop-up blocker is blocking the download. <!-- in the installer is also NPCAP OEM version 1.0 Correct.
-But we could remove it as it is bundled within the setup package.
-Do you know if we still have customers using it separately?-->
+    - [Npcap OEM version 1.0](https://npcap.com/), which is automatically installed by the sensor installation if it's not found to be already installed

 1. In the **Add a new sensor** pane, copy the **Access key** value and save it to a secured location.
 This access key is a one-time password for use when deploying the sensor, after which communication is performed using certificates for authentication and TLS encryption.